Examples of Corruption in Project Execution

 Example:

-A contractor is importing equipment and materials into a country where it is constructing a project.
-An important delivery of materials is withheld in customs.
+A contractor is importing equipment into a country where it is constructing a project.
+An important delivery of equipment is withheld in customs.
 The contractor needs the equipment at the beginning of the following week, otherwise the project construction will be delayed.
 The cost of delay to the contractor would be $50,000 per day.
 The contractor appeals to the customs official handling the matter to deal with the application.
 The customs official indicates that he will release the equipment that day if he is paid a “speed up” fee of $200.
 The contractor checks the legitimacy of the fee, and finds that no such fee is legally payable.
 The contractor has completed all necessary paperwork, and has paid the relevant import duties and fees, so the equipment should be released without this “speed up” fee.
 It is clear that this fee is an unofficial payment demanded by the official for his personal benefit.
 The contractor needs the equipment urgently, and the fee of $200 is much lower than the daily additional cost of $50,000 if the equipment is unavailable.
 The contractor therefore makes the payment, and the equipment is released.

 Explanation: